Wildlife Research and Conservation 2023

 Summary:

-Novel conservation strategies involving advanced assisted reproduction technologies (aART) and stem-cell associated techniques (SCAT) in wildlife require a new type of animal interventions and management.
+Novel conservation strategies comprising a broad range of measures and ranging from basic research on ecology and physiology to advanced assisted reproduction technologies (aART) and stem-cell associated techniques (SCAT) in wildlife require a new type of animal interventions and management.
 This approach for saving especially critically endangered species warrants the integration of the various stakeholders and an open public discourse by applying a new dimension of scientific ethical wildlife research.

 Plenary speaker: